Nagisaaaaaaaaa/CS100-2025-Spring-Recitations/r8/outline/recitation_overview_08.typ

 == 1.
 Warming up (10 min)
 - Sign-in & Attendance
-- Some comments on code check
+- We are having code check for homework 4
 - Some comments on homework 5

 == 2.
 Main Session \#1 (60 min)